thomasneff/LiveSplit.CTRNitroFueledLoadRemover/README.md

 # How to set it up

+** Download the newest Release from the "Releases" Section up top. **

 Extract the .zip into your LiveSplit/Components folder, such that it contains all .ctrnfdata files and LiveSplit.CTRNitroFueledLoadRemover.dll.

 Add this to LiveSplit by going into your Layout Editor -> Add -> Control -> CTRNitroFueledLoadRemover.